 Pigs are one of mine and Daniel’s favourite animals, so I had a lot of making this lil guy!
 In fact, he’s still sitting on my photography table because his tiny smiling eyes make me too happy to just throw him away 🙈

-It’s also no secret that I love money boxes, so I guess it was only time before I made a project inspired by them!
+It’s also no secret that I love money boxes when you take a look at my collection that I linked above, so I guess it was only time before I made a project inspired by them!
 I mean, other than the two different DIY money boxes that I’ve already shared on here (they’re shaped like lipstick and a lighthouse, if you’re new around here) 😂

 Until next time,